nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-unit-test-studio-bundle.md

 ## Adding Studio Bundle Dependency

-1. Open Nuxeo Studio, and your project that you want to unit test
+1. Open Nuxeo Studio and the project that you want to unit test
 1. Pick your Maven GAV informations in Studio.
 Go to `Settings` > `Application Information`.

    - `groupId`: is the `Maven Group` field
    - `artifactId`: is the `Maven Artifact Id` field
    - `version`: is following this convention `X.Y.W--branch-SNAPSHOT`.

-   For instance, if you are working in version `0.0.2-SNAPSHOT` (open `Source Control` -> `Branch Management`) and on branch `master`, the Maven version will be: `0.0.2--master-SNAPSHOT`.
+   For instance, if you are working on version `0.0.2-SNAPSHOT` (open `Source Control` > `Branch Management`) and on branch `master`, the Maven version will be: `0.0.2--master-SNAPSHOT`.
    If you want a released version, the version pattern is much easier: `0.0.2`.

-1. Then edit `./pom.xml` file to add a dependency management.
-It's alway the good practise to set the dependency's version in the parent pom of your project, you can read [Dependency Management](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Management) in the official Maven guide.
+1. Then edit the `./pom.xml` file to add a dependency management.
+It's recommended to set the dependency's version in the parent pom of your project, you can read [Dependency Management](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Management) in the official Maven guide.

    ```xml
    <project>